scalabel/scalabel/doc/src/instance-segmentation.rst

-Instance Segmentation
+2D Instance Segmentation
 ---------------------

 Annotating instance segmentation involves drawing polygons.
 Simply click on the image to start a label, and close the path to finish drawing.
-Double-click on a label to select it.
+Click on the boundary to select the label.

 Dragging the midpoint on an edge turns the midpoint into a vertex.
 Click the midpoint of an edge while pressing ``c`` makes the edge a bezier curve.
 You can